-If you do not have existing needs and think you will have a pretty healthy year, you may want to determine your coverage based upon your budget.
+If you don’t have existing needs and think you are healthy, you may want to determine your coverage based upon your budget.
 But remember, plans with lower premiums often have higher deductibles and copays.

 Your insurance plan type determines which doctors you can see and how much you have to pay for care.
 When comparing plans, you’ll want to pay attention to how they cover in-network and out-of-network care.

-Health Maintenance Organization (HMO) plans require you to select a Primary Care Provider (PCP) who serves as a “gatekeeper” for all additional care you receive.
-Referrals from this PCP are required before you can receive care from a specialist, lab, or medical facility — even for preventative screenings.
+Health Maintenance Organization (HMO) plans require you to select a Primary Care Provider (PCP).
+This provider serves as a “gatekeeper” for all additional care you receive.
+Your Primary Care Provider must refer you to a specialist, lab, or medical facility — even for preventative screenings.

 There are a couple of exceptions: emergencies and OB-GYN.

 HMO plans are not very flexible and will not cover out-of-network providers.
-Said another way, ensure that any provider you see is covered by your HMO before seeing them or you will likely be stuck with the whole bill.
+Said another way, make sure that any provider you see is covered by your HMO before seeing them, or you will likely be stuck with the whole bill.

-Preferred Provider Organization (PPO) plans usually provide coverage of care done by providers both in-network and out-of-network.
+Preferred Provider Organization (PPO) plans usually provide coverage for providers both in-network and out-of-network.
 You do not have to choose a PCP and referrals are not required.

-These plans are often good ideas if you travel a lot and may find yourself needing medical care outside of your home state.
+These plans are a good idea if you travel a lot and may find yourself needing medical care outside of your home state.
 However, out-of-network care is still going to be more expensive than in-network care.

 HSA-eligible plans allow you to pay for medical expenses from a Health Savings Account (or HSA).
 You can contribute money towards an HSA account pre-tax and use that income to pay for qualified medical expenses (excluding your premiums).
 Qualified medical expenses include deductibles, dental services, vision care, prescription drugs, co-pays, psychiatric treatments, and other qualified expenses not covered by your health insurance plan.

-This helps every dollar stretch further for your healthcare, but often come attached to higher-premium plans.
+This helps every dollar stretch further for your healthcare, but are usually attached to higher-priced premiums.